Last night I was in a bad mood.

 As I was coming up out of the underground station at the same time everyone else was in the midst of the commuter rush at about 5:30pm I thought to myself;

 ‘It’s Friday, I bet everyone’s relieved it’s the weekend.
 They must be feeling like they can now relax for a couple of days.
 I can’t.
 It doesn’t feel like a Friday to me.
 I have so much to do and no time to do it’.

 There was no good ‘wooooohooooo it’s Friday!’ feeling in sight.

 In its place was simply this heaviness of not feeling great.

 I managed to get myself off to the gym for a session (the first one in a week and a half), but when I came back home my mood had gone from bad to worse.

 I was now just angry and pissed off.

-I was in the kitchen making some food and was the type of angry where you’re slamming pots pots and pans around and shutting cutlery drawers with a bit more force than usual just to try and physically get some of the negativity out of you.
+I was in the kitchen making some food, and it was the type of angry where you’re slamming pots pots and pans around and shutting cutlery drawers with a bit more force than usual, just to try and physically get some of the negativity out of you.